ABaker86/Fmod/README.md

 Uses
 ====

-Clearly there are few uses for this application.
-However, if you find yourself in and academic environment in which you fall behind on completing your assignment this application could help.
-Simply pass in a file and have the `last modified ` date modified to two days prior.
+If you find yourself in and situation in which you have a need for altering the timestamp of a document this may be an adequate solution.
+Simply pass in a file and have the `last modified ` date modified for at least two days prior.